Mental Health Care For Trauma Survivors: Trauma Therapy UK

 Understanding trauma

 Trauma refers to an emotional response to a distressing or disturbing occurrence.
-The event may be a single occurrence, such as assault, a natural disaster, or a car accident, or ongoing over a period of time, such as abuse, poverty, or living in a war zone.
+The event may be a single occurrence, such as an assault, a natural disaster, or a car accident, or ongoing over a period of time, such as abuse, poverty, or living in a war zone.
 The way an individual responds to a traumatic event can vary widely, but many people may feel sadness, fear, nervousness, confusion, irritability, anger, and/or other emotions.
 Trauma can also cause fatigue, tension, heightened arousal, and other physical responses.

 Common types of traumatic events